+In winter, it can be tempting to resort to comfort eating, but comfort foods can also be very high in fats and therefore extra calories.
 Want to stay on track during winter?
-Here’s my 8 tips for successful winter slimming.
+Here are my 8 tips for successful winter slimming.

 Decide what you want to achieve, then get clear about the things you will need to do each day to get you closer to your goals.
 Make sure your goals are S.M.A.R.T – specific, measurable, achievable, realistic, time bound.